alphagov/Legislate/README.md

 If the player lands on a space, the organiser explains what the procedure means.

 If the player lands on a ❓, they pick up a card of the same colour and read out the information on it.
 If the card has instructions, the player must follow them.
+The card must be returned to the bottom of the deck.

 Play proceeds in a clockwise direction.